Back

 Optimizing local presence for multiple locations

 When selling a SaaS product, you always want to expand your reach as much as possible.
 If you’re expanding into a new geographical location, you’d want to test the waters and see if you could engage a customer base there.
-This is why local SEO optimization is still of the essence for enterprise SaaS companies.

-Targeting multiple locations doesn’t just involve researching geographic-specific keywords; you must consider other elements like optimized local landing pages and contact information.
 You should also register your business in local online listings and directories.
-Alongside your local content and articles, these elements could boost your presence in multiple locations.
+Alongside your local content and blog posts, these elements could boost your presence in multiple locations.

 Local citation management and consistency across platforms

 As a reputable SaaS business, you don’t want your potential and actual customers to get all confused with your company information.
-This is why optimizing your local search citations is key in establishing a complete and accurate business profile on online platforms.
+This is why optimizing your local search citations is key to establishing a complete and accurate business profile on online platforms.

 When doing local citations, here are the components that you need to optimize: